 5. Better involvement of students:

-A new method is always appealing; students might wonder what new thing they are going to learn.
-A team of teacher will have various ways and ideas to put forth, which make the students, put on their thinking cap and question ‘why’ for all things.
+A new method is always appealing; students might wonder what new things they are going to learn.
+A team of teachers will have various ways and ideas to put forth, which make the students, put on their thinking cap and question ‘why’ for all things.
 They will come up with various questions, queries, and ideas.

 A dynamic discussion session will increase student’s involvement and thus helps in bringing out the best in students